Plants growing indoors suffer from dry air, and if you want to know How to Increase Humidity for Houseplants, read this till the end.

 2. Pebble Trays

 As it might be clear from the name, pebble trays are nothing but trays filled with pebbles and water.
-The pebbles should form a thick one or two inches layer.
+The pebbles should form a thick one or two-inch layer.
 Now, place the houseplant on this tray.

 Caution

-• The tray should not be made of terracotta or any porous material and promotes leakage of water.
+- The tray should not be made of terracotta or any porous material, which promotes leakage of water.

 3. Use a Glass Bowl